kovzol/RegularNGons/README.md

 The parameter _r_ can be used to restrict outputs to rational values.
 This setting is off by default.

-The parameter _u_ will force searching for unit results.
+The parameter _u_ will force searching for results given as parameters.
+For example, _u_=2 considers only the outputs that are of _RS_=2.

 ## Examples